 Find a well-established public library in your area to book your wedding there or travel to one for a wedding to be surrounded by a cultured feel.

 If you’re looking for a castle like in the movie, Oheka Castle in New York, has been a favorite option for East Coast brides and event boasts a fantastic ballroom, while on the West Coast, the Valentino in California has a lovely Beauty and the Beast aura (see below).

 Search our list of fairytale-esque locations here.

 The Bride and Groom to-be posed alongside the Valentino’s vibrant rose garden and at the forefront of the property’s wooden doors and lawn.

 The engagement was featured on Disney’s Weddings Blog!

 About the Author

-Nancy is a blogger and community manager for Estate Weddings and Events.
+Nancy is Community Manager for Estate Weddings and Events.
 When not typing away, she enjoys discovering new wedding trends and attending weddings and events to see all the people and private estates get dressed up!
-You can follow her on Google+ here, twitter here or linkedin here.
+You can follow her on Google+, Twitter or LinkedIn.